rsyslog/rsyslog-doc/source/concepts/queues.rst

 the"*$<object>QueueMaxFileSize*\ " config directive.
 Note that the size limit is not a sharp one: rsyslog always writes one complete queue entry, even if it violates the size limit.
-So chunks are actually a little but (usually less than 1k) larger then the configured size.
+So chunks are actually a little bit (usually less than 1k) larger then the configured size.
 Each chunk also has a different size for the same reason.
 If you observe different chunk sizes, you can relax: this is not a problem.